Table of Contents

-accompanied Being foragers by nature, it’s possible for your pet guinea pig to pick up parasites from their bedding, so its important to keep a regular cleaning regime.
+accompanied Being foragers by nature, it’s possible for your pet guinea pig to pick up parasites from their bedding, so it’s important to keep a regular cleaning regime.

-Mites, fleas, and lice all cause itching, so if you notice your pet is scratching more often than normal, especially if accompanied with dry skin or hair loss, then a trip to the vet is in order.
+Mites, fleas, and lice all cause itching, so if you notice your pet is scratching more often than normal, especially if accompanied by dry skin or hair loss, then a trip to the vet is in order.

 This is usually caused by inappropriate cages with dirty or rough surfaces.
 Again, this is treatable, but if left the infection can spread to the tissue and bone in the foot.